-Estate planning is important for all responsible adults, and this certainly includes members of the LGBT community.
+Estate planning is important for all responsible adults, and this certainly includes members of the LGBTQ community.

 Now that gay marriages are recognized by the state of Iowa along with the federal government, married gay couples enjoy the same rights as other legally married couples.